Live Supervision, Real-World Experience

 Betty Cardona, Ph.D., is a 2008 graduate from University of Wyoming.
 Her research interests include couples and family counseling, globalization of the counseling profession and multicultural counseling.
 She has delivered numerous professional presentations and received research awards and grant funding in these and other areas.

 Where can your degree take you?

 Graduates of our Couples and Family Counseling/Therapy program go on to work in a variety of professional settings, such as substance abuse centers, residential treatment centers and private practice.
-Because our program is accredited by CACREP, you’ll be eligible to become a Nationally Certified Counselor when you graduate.
+You’ll be eligible to become a Nationally Certified Counselor when you graduate.

 By 2022, the Bureau of Labor Statistics predicts that couples and family counseling jobs will grow by more than 30 percent, which is much faster than the average for all occupations.